magento/devdocs/guides/v2.3/magento-functional-testing-framework/commands/codeception.md

 ---

 <div class="bs-callout bs-callout-warning" markdown="1">
-We DO NOT recommend to use Codeception commands directly in the MFTF, they can break the Framework's basic workflow.
+We DO NOT recommend to use Codeception commands directly, they can break the MFTF basic workflow.
 All the Codeception commands you need are wrapped using Robo.
-The

 [See the list of Robo commands][robo].
 </div>